mems/calepin/Security/Data access and integrity/Data access and integrity.md

 - check emptyness and validate values.
 See [Third party data](#third-party-data)
 - use time as a limit (lifespan)
 - denunciation / reporting
-- blacklist or whitelists of IPs (or ranges), browsers, clients names, words, etc.
+- denylist/blocklist or allowlist/safelist of IPs (or ranges), browsers, clients names, words, etc.
 - use `/robots.txt`:
 	```
 	User-agent: *